dwysocki/ASTP-601/_posts/2015-09-30-period-change-and-evolution-of-beta-cephei-stars.markdown

 Figure 1 (page 3) shows stellar evolution tracks for different stars with different assumptions made on the unknown parameters.
 Left plot assumes constant [core overshoot](https://en.wikipedia.org/wiki/Convective_overshoot) varies initial rotation rates, while right plot assumes zero rotation and varies core overshoot.

-**Figure out what Figure 2 means**
+Figure 2 shows that rate of period change and stellar parameters (mass, temperature, etc) cannot be used to determine rotation rates and core overshoot, as there is degeneracy (note the horizontal lines).

 ## Results

+Rate of period change and stellar parameters do not uniquely describe the evolutionary track.

 Predicted rates of change versus observed rates are not in agreement.
 Suggests evolution of B-cepheids is more complex than expected.
 May also be the case that period-mean density relation is not constant throughout the star for all times, which was assumed by the model.